Journal of Purchasing and Supply Management

 The Journal of Purchasing and Supply Management is a quarterly peer-reviewed academic journal published by Elsevier.
 It covers research in the field of purchasing and supply management.
 The journal also publishes a yearly special issue containing selected papers from the annual meeting of the International Purchasing & Supply Education & Research Association.
 It was established in 1994 as the European Journal of Purchasing & Supply Management.
 The editors-in-chief are Louise Knight and Wendy Tate.
 Previous editors are Alessandro Ancarani and George A. Zsidisin, Finn Wynstra, Christine Harland, and the founding editor, Richard Lamming.

 Abstracting and indexing

-The Journal of Purchasing and Supply Management is abstracted and indexed by Scopus and the Social Sciences Citation Index.
+The journal is abstracted and indexed by Scopus and the Social Sciences Citation Index.